Scholarships and Awards

 Nancy Peace Action Against Prejudice Award

 The mission of the YWCA is peace, justice, freedom, and dignity for all.
 This vision can not be achieved until there is racial equality in our nation.
 This is a challenging yet critical conversation in communities such as ours with predominantly white populations.
 Each year, the YWCA awards the Nancy E. Peace Award to a community member who has accepted that challenge and who, through their professional or volunteer lives, has made valuable contributions towards eliminating racism, fighting prejudice, and celebrating diversity.
 The award is presented annually at the YWCA’s Martin Luther King, Jr. Event in January.
 Nominations are accepted from members of the community during the fall of the year.
-Complete the nomination form and return it to the YWCA.
+Complete the and return it to the YWCA.
+Nomination forms to follow for 2023.

 The Nancy E. Peace Action Against Prejudice Award was established in 1998 by the YWCA Greater Newburyport to recognize individuals who, through their professional or volunteer lives, have made valuable contributions towards eliminating racism, fighting prejudice, and celebrating diversity.
 We welcome nominations for any adult or youth who lives or works in one of the communities served by the YWCA Greater Newburyport: Newburyport, Newbury, West Newbury, Amesbury, Merrimac, Salisbury, Georgetown, Rowley and Ipswich, MA; and Seabrook, Hampton, Hampton Falls and Kensington, NH.